 - Playwright + Cucumber

 *JUnit integration provided importing BDD test cases without any limitations via XML format especially as:

 - Java + Cucumber

 To know more detail, visit the following URL Import Automated tests from scratch in test management Docs.

-When importing tests from a project, their structure is fully preserved: the number of suites in the project corresponds to the number of feature files in testomat.io.
+When importing tests from a project, their structure is fully preserved: the number of suites in the project corresponds to the number of feature files in the test management system.
+A feature file is the entry point of BDD tests.
 By clicking on a feature file, the user sees the feature code.
 Changes can be made to it at the level of the particular feature file, for example, by adding steps or modifying their characteristics.
 It is also possible to view separately each scenario that occurs on the user side in relation to the app.

 Feature file structure: